 One of the more challenging aspects of owning a professionally equipped Pilates studio is figuring out how to store all the odd shaped and, lets face it, difficult to manage equipment required to customize each students experience.
 Because floor space is at a premium, just about every studio owner looks to the wall as their first choice for keeping that odd spring or apparatus handy until needed.
 Continue reading →

-Including a complete cardio experience as part of your Pilates practice can be done in a couple of different ways:
+Including a complete cardio experience as part of your Pilates practice can be accomplished in a couple of different ways:

-1) The traditional way is to move through the classical Pilates routine in a vigorous flow from one exercise to the next.
+1) The traditional approach is to move through the classical Pilates routine in a vigorous flow, moving from one exercise to the next.
 (Of course, this is done without sacrificing proper form!!), or…

 2) The addition of a jumpboard session at the beginning of your workout as a warm up or as the grand finale is a more contemporary approach.

-Don’t know what a jumpboard is?
-It is exactly what it sounds like!
-A padded board is inserted into the end of the reformer.
+If you’re not familiar with a Pilates jumpboard, it’s exactly what it sounds like!
+A slightly padded custom designed board is inserted into the end of the reformer.
 You lie on your back on the reformer mat with light to moderate spring settings and yep, you guessed it, JUMP!

 The jumping can include simple jumping and running or can move into more dance type choreographed routines.
 The addition of hand weights or Therabands takes the cardio up another notch!

 Whether you choose to include either of these options in your session is a personal preference.
-You can always opt for separate cardio like walking, running in the park or at the beach, or hitting the treadmill at the gym, but if you want it all in one low-impact session, a Pilates jumpboard is the ticket to a healthy, beneficial cardio experience.
+You can always opt for separate cardio training like walking, running in the park or at the beach, or hitting the treadmill at the gym, but if you want it all in one low-impact session, a Pilates jumpboard is the ticket to a healthy, beneficial cardio experience.

 When Joseph Pilates designed the original Reformer, students were built much differently then they are today.
 Today’s typical Pilates student comes in a much wider range of body shapes and styles than those original pioneers.